ecancino/mellotron/README.md

 ##### Returns

-- `string`  Returns an object created with [Object.create(null)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) and thus does not have a prototype.
+- `Object`  Returns an object created with [Object.create(null)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) and thus does not have a prototype.

 ***